 Citations are publications that use Tocris products.
 Selected citations for Cyclotraxin B include:

-Zhong et al (2015) BDNF interacts with endocannabinoids to regulate cocaine-induced synaptic plasticity in mouse midbrain dopamine neurons.
+Zhong et al (2015) BDNF interacts with endocannabinoids to regulate cocaine-induced synaptic plasticity in mouse midbrain DA neurons.
 Oncotarget 35 4469 PMID: 25762688

 Do you know of a great paper that uses Cyclotraxin B from Tocris?
 Please let us know.